rtalexa1/divyUp/README.md

 - Option to upload a photo of a receipt

 ## Built With
--Ruby on Rails
+- Ruby on Rails
--PostgreSQL
+- PostgreSQL
--HTML
+- HTML
--CSS
+- CSS

 ## Contact
 Richard Alexander - rtalexa1@gmail.com